New Swedish corporate fund structure presented by the Fund Market Inquiry

-The Fund Market Inquiry has, in SOU 2025:117, presented a proposal for a new law on an investment company structure with variable capital (the Open-Ended Investment Company Act).
+The Swedish Fund Market Inquiry has presented a proposal (SOU 2025:117) for a new law on corporate fund structures with variable capital (referred to as the Open-Ended Investment Company Act).

 The purpose of the inquiry has been to strengthen the competitiveness of the Swedish fund market.
-To enable Swedish actors to compete on level playing field with actors in other EU countries, the new legal form of open-ended investment company is proposed.
-Investment fund structures are common in the international market, where the dominant structure is the Luxembourg SICAV (Société d’Investissement à Capital Variable).
+To enable Swedish actors to compete on an equal footing with those in other EU countries, a new corporate fund entity is proposed.
+Such structures are common in the international market, where the dominant structure is the Luxembourg SICAV (Société d’Investissement à Capital Variable).

-The activities of an open-ended investment company shall exclusively consist of making collective investments for the investors.
-As with Swedish limited liability companies, the shareholders shall not have any personal payment liability.
-The company shall not have any employees, but shall be managed by an external fund manager (a Swedish or EEA management company or AIF manager).
-An open-ended investment company shall have a board whose primary task will be to appoint an external fund manager and supervise its activities.
+The activities of the Fund Company are to consist exclusively of making collective investments for investors.
+As with Swedish limited liability companies, shareholders will not have any personal payment liability.
+Instead of having employees, the Fund Company will be managed by an external fund manager (a Swedish or EEA management company or AIF manager).
+The Fund Company must have a board whose primary task is to appoint and supervise the activities of the external fund manager.

-The share capital in an open-ended investment company shall be variable and consist of the total value of the open-ended investment company’s assets minus its liabilities.
-New shares shall be able to be issued immediately when the investor has contributed capital.
-An open-ended investment company shall also be able to issue different share classes with different terms.
-Unlike a Swedish limited liability company, there shall be no limitation regarding voting value differences.
-This means, amongst other things, that the external fund manager can hold a small portion of the capital in the fund, but through multiple-vote shares control the general meeting.
+The share capital of the Fund Company will be variable and consist of the total value of the company’s assets minus its liabilities.
+New shares may be issued immediately upon the investor’s capital contribution.
+Fund Companies may issue different share classes with different terms.
+Unlike a Swedish limited liability company, there are no limitations on differences in voting rights.
+This means that the external fund manager can hold a small portion of the fund’s capital, yet control the general meeting through shares with multiple votes.

-Investment companies shall be covered by the same income tax rules as UCITS and their shareholders shall be taxed in the same way as a unit-holders in an UCITS.
-AIF-companies shall be taxed essentially in the same way as Swedish limited liability companies.
-Shareholders in an AIF-company shall be taxed in a corresponding manner to a shareholder in a Swedish limited liability company.
+UCITS investment companies will be subject to the same income tax rules as UCITS, and their shareholders will be taxed in the same way as unit holders in other UCITS.
+AIF-companies will essentially be taxed in the same way as Swedish limited liability companies, and shareholders in an AIF-company will be taxed in the same way as shareholders in a Swedish limited liability company.

 The new law is proposed to enter into force on 1 July 2027.